 Second, we ask God for wisdom.
 James 1:5 promises that God gives wisdom generously to those who ask.
 Discernment grows through prayerful dependence on the Lord rather than through human confidence.

 Third, we live faithfully as witnesses to Christ.
 Scripture calls believers to remain watchful and attentive as we await the return of our King.
 Jesus said, “Therefore, stay awake, for you do not know on what day your Lord is coming” (Matthew 24:42).
 This watchfulness is not driven by fear or urgency but by steady faithfulness.
+We live ready by walking with Christ today, loving others well, and speaking the truth with gentleness.

 In every generation there are people who hear the truth yet struggle to perceive it.
 Jesus’ words in Matthew 13 remind us that this reality has always been part of the world believers inhabit.
 Spiritual blindness is not new, and it does not mean that the gospel has lost its power.
+Christ continues to open eyes and soften hearts.
+Our calling is to walk in the light He provides, remain rooted in His Word, and patiently share the truth with those around us.
+Some may not see immediately, but the seeds of truth planted in love are never wasted.

 So we remain faithful.
 We pray for those who do not yet perceive.
 And we continue to shine the light of Christ in a world that still needs to see Him clearly.